 Nurturing, promoting, and distributing music can be a real moneymaker, but it does take experience.
 Many people who start a record label have a music background and experience in the industry.
 They also know what it takes to develop amazing artists and build audiences.

-Starting a record label takes a little strategic planning.
+Starting a record label takes strategic planning.
 To be successful, an owner needs connections, influence, and money.
-The only way to build all three is with a solid business plan.
+The best way to develop a new record label is with a solid business plan as a foundation.

-What’s a business plan?
-It’s a document that explains how a company will run, and how it will make money.
-The plan includes 7-8 sections that explore the record label’s goals, marketing, and finances.
+A business plan explains how a company will run, and how it will make money.
+The plan usually includes various sections that explore the record label’s goals, marketing, and finances.

 More specifically, a record label business plan should include:

 When you’re ready to go, use this resource to start writing a business plan.

 The next decision you’ll make as a business owner is how to structure the company.
 There are different kinds of structures, but most record label owners choose a sole proprietorship or limited liability company (LLC), while some choose a corporation.

 The main difference between an LLC and a sole proprietorship is that an LLC gives liability protection.
 That means if the record label ends up in debt, your personal assets are protected.
 A sole proprietorship doesn’t provide that, and a lawsuit against your label is essentially the same as a lawsuit against you personally.